 Autism is a daily management process involving how nutrition directly correlates with inflammation.
 The inflammatory process is microscopic, symptoms can be acute, persisting, or masked for years.
 Symptoms of underlying chronic inflammation can manifest in the body in many different forms.
 Biospecific means regarding applying individual nutritional plans is a delicate and sensitive arena when it comes to managing life with Autism

-Nutrition plays a powerful role in the immune systems resilience to overcome the destructive markers that invading microorganisms create (undiagnosed food sensitivities, previous infections, compromised immune system function, improper / compromised lymphatic operations, toxins, viruses, bacteria, and parasites).
-Unfortunately, the immune system sometimes goes awry and attacks the body itself.
-These misdirected immune responses are referred to as autoimmunity,often demonstrated through antibodies toward the body.
+Wholesome nutrition plays a powerful role in the immune systems resilience to overcome the destructive markers that invading microorganisms create (undiagnosed food sensitivities, previous infections, compromised immune system function, improper / compromised lymphatic operations, toxins, viruses, bacteria, and parasites).
+Unfortunately, the immune system sometimes goes awry and is overburdened.
+These misdirected immune responses are referred to as autoimmunity, often demonstrated through antibodies toward the body.

 Methylation is a crucial part of cell processes and reduced function.